Last reviewed on 14th May 2022

 There are three main credit agencies in the UK.
 They are Experian, Equifax and TransUnion.
 The majority of lenders use Experian and Equifax with a smaller number of lenders using Callcredit.
 We’d advise you to download reports from all 3 agencies as they can differ.
 Websites such as Check My File allow you to download all your credit files in one place.

 If you notice any discrepancies or incorrect information on your credit reports, then be sure to inform the credit agency.
 Also, check that your information is all relevant and up to date, including personal details and account information.
-Also look out for anything that seems suspicious and notify your creditor immediately.
+Furthermore, look out for anything that seems suspicious and notify your creditor immediately.
 Identity fraud is a problem and many people aren’t aware until they’re affected.

 Take control of your finances

 The chances are you already have a bank account.
 If you don’t, then create one as soon as possible.
 You need to have a credit card or use some sort of credit facility to build up your credit history.
 No credit history will result in no credit score!
 How can a credit agency give you a score if they have no credit information for you?

 You’re reading this because you want to improve your credit score, so you’ve probably already got bank accounts and have used credit cards, but at some point, a financial dip has caused your score to drop.
-Even having a bank account and not dipping into your overdraft can show credit agencies that you’re financially stable.
+Even having a bank account and not using your overdraft can show credit agencies that you’re financially stable.

 Make sure your credit is repaid on time.
 Making payments on time can improve your credit score.
 If your credit history shows late payments or CCJs, then your credit score will be downgraded.
 A year of keeping your finances in shape can make all the difference in being approved or being declined a mortgage.